Manojd664/Python-Notebooks/Basic-of-Python/README.md

 (v)Wait for sometime , it will automatically open new tab in your defualt browser where you can see all system directories

-(vi)Open any directory or create new directory, Inside that directory create a new notebook.
+(vi)Open any directory or create a new directory, Inside that directory create a new notebook.

 (vii)Once the notebook is opened , you can start coding

-Please See below explaination for each cell.
+(viii) You can run any cell by just pressing Shift+Enter and output will be displayed below to the cell